 But as we indicated, statute of limitations are complicated.
 Special rules apply if you are a minor (under the age of 18) at the time of injury or if you have been declared mentally incompetent.
 Special rules known as statutes of repose also apply in medical malpractice, product liability cases and other types of cases.
 Statutes of repose can require a lawsuit be filed before the one-year deadline provided by the statute of limitations.
 Once a statute of limitations or statute of repose has passed, there is no way to revive your case.
 Your rights are gone.Play It Safe

 The bottom line: a number of factors can affect the deadline that applies to your injury accident and the general rules we have cited above may not apply in your particular case.
 Instead, statutes of repose or other factors may mean you have a much shorter deadline.
 So, the safest course of action is to obtain the advice of an experienced injury lawyer.
-At the Law Offices of John Day, one of our award-winning lawyers will gladly review your case and advise you of your deadline in a free, no-obligation consultation.
+At The Law Offices of John Day, P.C. one of our award-winning lawyers will gladly review your case and advise you of your deadline in a free, no-obligation consultation.